 - 2.2.1.1 Communication between a shore-based authority and a participating ship should be limited to information essential to achieve the objectives of the system and, unless there is an emergency involving the safety of life at sea or a threat to the marine environment, the information should not be used for any other purpose. - 2.2.1.2 The communication system should enable the shore-based authority and the participating ship to exchange information.
 The communication should be clear and simple and avoid imposing an undue burden on masters, officers of the watch and pilots.
-The language used should enable the shore-based authority and the participating ship to understand each other clearly.
+If verbal communications are used, the language should enable the shore-based authority and the participating ship to understand each other clearly.
 Where language difficulties exist and in particular where requested by the master or the shore-based authority, a mutually agreed upon language or English, using the Standard Marine Communication Phrases, should be used. - 2.2.1.3 The initial report required from a ship entering the system should generally be limited to the ship's name, call sign, IMO identification number if applicable, and position. - 2.2.1.4 Other supplementary information may also be requested in the initial report if justified in the proposal for adoption as necessary to ensure the effective operation of the system.
-Such supplementary information required may include, for example, the intended movement of the ship through the area covered by the system, any operational defects or difficulties affecting the ship, and, as set forth in 1.4 above, the general categories of any hazardous cargoes on board.
+Such supplementary information required may include, for example, the intended movement of the ship through the area covered by the system, any operational defects or difficulties affecting the ship, and, as set forth in 1.4 above, the general categories of any hazardous cargoes on board. - 2.2.1.5 In the case of an emergency or threat to the marine environment, the shore-based authority may request that the participating ship provides as soon as practicable the precise details of any hazardous cargoes, including their location on board the ship. - 2.2.1.6 The system should be planned to transmit information quickly and securely in the most effective way.